Melvin-p/ArduinoWrapper/README.md

 Please do note that clangd will only work once .cache folder is generated which is created during the build process.
 Also, the vcpkg directory is taken from ```vcpkg``` env variable

 ## Acknowledgements
 A lot of code was taken from the Arduino Library.
+[Arduino GitHub Cores](https://github.com/arduino)

 ## License
 All code is licensed under GPLv3.
 Files not under this license will have their license stated in the license header for that particular file.